google/WebFundamentals/src/content/en/updates/2018/08/embind.md

 Compared to my previous article, we are not including `emscripten.h` anymore, as we don't have to annotate our functions with `EMSCRIPTEN_KEEPALIVE` anymore.
-Instead we have a `EMSCRIPTEN_BINDINGS` section in which we list the names under which we want to expose our functions to JavaScript.
+Instead we have an `EMSCRIPTEN_BINDINGS` section in which we list the names under which we want to expose our functions to JavaScript.

 Note: The parameter for the `EMSCRIPTEN_BINDINGS` macro is mostly used to avoid